satwikkaushik/SentimentAnalysis/README.md

 ## Project Structure

-- `Training.ipynb`: Contains the code for training the Logistic Regression model using scikit-learn.
+- `Training.ipynb` : Contains the code for training the Logistic Regression model using scikit-learn.
-- 'App.py' : Entry point of the project, contains basic UI for user input and result output
+- `App.py` : Entry point of the project, contains basic UI for user input and result output

 ## Model